cuemacro/findatapy/README.md

 # Coding log

+* 01 Apr 2024
+  * Added support for ArcticDB to store market data with findatapy
 * 17 Feb 2024
   * Fixed ALFRED/FRED wrapper so now compatible with Python 3.10
 * 01 Dec 2023